 The installation included six different instrument types, all of them tuned to the same scale.
 The tuning was inspired by the fact that the date of event was near the centennial of the birth of West Coast composer Lou Harrison, who is something of a cultural hero for many around here.
 In his honor, the chosen scale was one that he devised, a very appealing five-tone just intonation scale modeled after Indonesian slendro scales.
 The installation was built around three free-standing walls, positioned at angles to one another and braced in such a way that they were quite stable.
 The walls helped define the space, creating a sense of being within the installation (but the space was still open enough to avert the afore-mentioned problem of possibly concealing unsanctioned activities).
 The walls also served as mounting structures for the instruments, and as soundboards for some of them.
 They had peekaboo holes, which made it possible to play from the inside some of the instruments mounted on the outside of the walls, as well as adding to visual interest and a fun inside-outside dynamic.
 In addition, there were some playable musical benches on the opposite side of the space facing the walls, marked “Sit or Play.”

 One of the instruments was a set of angklung.
-Angklung, originally from Indonesia, are sections of bamboo sounded by percussion, carved to a special shape which allows tuning of the enclosed air column.
+Angklung, originally from Indonesia, are sections of bamboo sounded by percussion, carved to a special shape which allows tuning of both the percussion tone of the bamboo and the resonance of the enclosed air column.
 With the air resonance tuned to agree with the bamboo percussion sound, the tone is fuller and more satisfying than would be a bamboo segment without air tuning.
 For each note of the Lou Harrison scale there were four identically tuned bamboos, suspended like chimes with golf-ball beaters suspended between them.
 If the bamboos had been within people’s reach, they would have been vulnerable to damage, so to get them out of the way, the bamboo assemblies were positioned at the top of 12-foot upright boards attached at the base of one of the walls.
 While the bamboos remained well out of reach, people could sound them by pushing at people-height on the uprights boards.
 This made the boards to flex and sway, causing the beaters to strike the bamboos in a motion a little like that of wind chimes.
 People approaching the installation saw signs placed down at human level on the upright boards saying “Push Gently.”
 It was fun to see them notice the signs, then push the boards, and then look up in response to the unexpected sound from above.
-The audible effect was very pretty too, a sort of random flurry of resonant thunky sound, warm and woody.
+The audible effect was pretty, a sort of random flurry of resonant thunky sound, warm and woody.
 Since each of the six upright boards supported four bamboos all tuned to the same pitch, you could play melodies by pushing different boards in sequence.

 Another of the instruments was a set of aluminum tubular chimes, set up high overhead in the same manner.
 So while one person was melodizing with the bamboos, another person could use the same gentle pushing for a counter-melody in a sustaining metalic chimey sound.
 With the ongoing rocking of the upright, the scattering of chime tones tended to blend together, creating an effect not so much of individual strikes, but more like a steady stream of tone.